apache/gravitino/docs/iceberg-rest-service.md

 | `gravitino.auxService.iceberg-rest.metricsQueueCapacity`   | The size of queue to store metrics temporally before storing to the persistent storage.
 Metrics will be dropped when queue is full. | 1000          | No       | 0.4.0         |

-### Iceberg catalog configuration
+### Gravitino Iceberg catalog backend configuration

 :::info
-The Gravitino Iceberg REST catalog service uses the memory catalog by default.
-You can specify Hive or JDBC catalog for production environments.
+The Gravitino Iceberg REST catalog service using memory catalog for default.
+You can specify Hive or JDBC catalog in production environments.
 :::

-#### Hive catalog configuration
+#### Hive catalog backend configuration

 | Configuration item                                  | Description                                                                                                 | Default value | Required   | Since Version |
 |-----------------------------------------------------|-------------------------------------------------------------------------------------------------------------|---------------|------------|---------------|